 The Publication Process

 Elis’s original text has been translated into English by Stephen Morris, whose previous work includes his acclaimed 2015 translation Daniel Owen’s great work, “Rhys Lewis”.
-The translation is complete, but as with any book there are still several steps necessary before the book can be made available to the public:

 What’s that picture at the top all about?